lernae/sam-pipelines-devops-monorepo/README.md

               - Name: SourceCodeAsZipDevOps
             RunOrder: 1
     ```
-    * Comment out "UpdatePipeline" and "ExecuteChangeSet" stages
+    * Comment out "UpdatePipeline" and "ExecuteChangeSet" stages.
+These can be used to self mutate the pipeline in the future as needed.
     * Replace below inside BuildAndPackage stage:
     ```shell
           InputArtifacts: